-- 1. Provide an educational component for the community about FCRTA's transit system and microgrids' opportunities, benefits, and challenges.
-This is a critical component to engage the community and stakeholders about new energy technology and how they can directly benefit. - 2.
-Learn from the community to gather input to help shape the plan.
+1. Provide an educational component for the community about FCRTA's transit system and microgrids' opportunities, benefits, and challenges.
+This is a critical component to engage the community and stakeholders about new energy technology and how they can directly benefit.